Tuesday, January 10, 2023

 Have you made quinoa a lately?

-You'll find this exotic recipe slightly sweet but quite delicious.
+You'll find this exotic Iranian recipe very slightly sweet but quite delicious.
 It's perfect for impressing company, yet simple enough to be part of your weeknight menu.

 Quinoa is a high protein seed that is considered a whole grain that provides substantial protein and fiber.